Mental Health Rights in Bahrain

 • You or a family member needs mental health treatment in Bahrain.

-• Someone you know has been involuntarily committed and you want to understand their rights.
+• Someone you know has been involuntarily committed and you want to understand their rights and the review process.

-• You are concerned about the quality of mental health care being provided.
+• You are concerned about confidentiality or quality of mental health care being provided.

-• For non-emergency mental health needs, visit your primary health centre for a referral or contact the Bahrain Psychiatric Hospital directly.
+• For non-emergency needs, visit your local health centre for a referral, or contact the Bahrain Psychiatric Hospital directly.

-• In a mental health crisis, call 999 or go to the nearest emergency department.
+• In a mental health crisis, call 999 or go to the nearest emergency department — Salmaniya Medical Complex has psychiatric emergency capability.

-• If a family member is involuntarily committed, request information about the review process and timeline for the commitment order.
+• If a family member is involuntarily committed, request the review timeline and procedure for the commitment order — you can engage a lawyer to challenge it.

-• If you believe a patient's rights are being violated, file a complaint with the NHRA.
+• If you believe patient rights are being violated, file a complaint with the NHRA.

 What should you NOT do?

-• Do not ignore mental health symptoms — seeking help early leads to better outcomes.
+• Do not ignore mental health symptoms — seeking help early produces better outcomes and Bahrain's public system provides free care for citizens.

-• Do not assume involuntary commitment is permanent — it must be reviewed and can be challenged.
+• Do not assume involuntary commitment is permanent — it must be reviewed and can be legally challenged through the courts.

-• Do not share someone's mental health status without their consent — this violates their privacy rights.
+• Do not disclose someone's mental health status without their consent — this violates both NHRA ethics rules and the PDPL.

 You came here to know your rights — help someone else know theirs.